 He is married to Vida Boyd, a human resource professional.
 They have three children and they reside in Florence, Alabama.

 Boyd served as a City Councilman in Greenville, Illinois before becoming a candidate for U.S. Senate.
 He ran for the seat left vacant by then U.S. Senator Barak Obama upon his election to President of the United States.
 Boyd and his family moved to Alabama and he later was elected to the Lauderdale County Democratic Executive Committee and now serves as chairman.
 In 2016, Boyd became the Democratic Nominee for U.S. Representative for Alabama’s Fifth Congressional District.
 Desiring to serve God and county, Boyd ran for the U.S. Senate seat won by Senator Doug Jones in 2017.
 Following the U.S. Senate primary, Boyd was elected to Alabama’s State Democratic Executive Committee.
-On February 2nd 2018, Dr. Will Boyd became the first Democrat who qualified to run as Lieutenant Governor of Alabama.
+On June 5th 2018, Dr. Will Boyd became the Democrat nominee for Lieutenant Governor of Alabama.